 Why Windows 10 System Restore Points Missing

-6. USB turbo-boosters affect Volume Shadow Service.
-Uninstall turbo boosters for USB like the SRock XFast USB before you can create restore points.
+- 6. USB turbo-boosters affect Volume Shadow Service.
+Uninstall turbo boosters for USB like the ASRock XFast USB before you can create restore points.

 How to Recover System Restore Points in Windows 10

 Solution 1.
 Enable System Restore

 - In the search box, key in System and choose System Protection.

 - Choose a drive and press Configure to turn on system protection.

 - Click Turn On System Protection in the Restore Settings tab and press OK to exit the window.